Your first pension – the options

 Setting up a personal pension

-If you don’t have access to a workplace pension, then you’ll need to set up your own personal pension.
+If you don’t have access to a workplace pension, for example if you’re self-employed, then you’ll need to set up your own personal pension.

-Unlike with a workplace pension, where the decision you face is whether or not to stay in or join a single scheme chosen by your employer, with setting up your own personal pension the decision is much broader because there’s a wide range of options on the market to choose from.
+Unlike with a workplace pension, where the decision you face is whether or not to stay in a single scheme chosen by your employer,when you’re setting up your own personal pension the decision is much broader because there’s a wide range of options on the market to choose from.

 Important things to consider when comparing personal pensions include: